mccolin/curses/README.md

 Have you ever needed a hilarious way to vent after a frustrating client call?
-Does the thought of piping nasty words through `say` over a PA system make your giggle?
+Does the thought of piping nasty words through `say` over a PA system make you giggle?
 Are you curious as to what combinations of swear words are frequently filtered from discussion boards?

 Then check this out!